-Beaded Boho Cuff Bracelet Pattern
+Boho Beaded Cuff Bracelet Easy Free Pattern

 Sometimes I want to work on quick projects – and apparently today is the day!
 Bracelet number 2 coming your way 🙂 This free crochet pattern is for a Boho Beaded Cuff Bracelet and I have included 3 different sizes because I know we all have different hand sizes.
-If you do not like cuff style bracelets which you have to slide over your hand to wear, that is ok too!
-You can easily add a magnetic closure to the cuff ends instead to make it removable.

 I hope you enjoy this pattern and have time to make some bracelets for yourself, your friends and family.
-I would love to see them so if you are on Ravelry please add a project page 🙂 Thanks! ♥ Rhondda Boho Beaded Cuff Bracelet Pattern FB
+I would love to see them so if you are on Ravelry please add a project page 🙂 Thanks! ♥ Rhondda

 Supplies